esper-io/console_docs/docs/provisioning-methods/kme.md

 Copy the contents of the Admin Extra Bundle from the downloaded Config file and paste it into the Custom JSON data.
 Under device settings > System applications, select ‘Leave all system app enabled.’
 Enter the company name and click Create.

-The created profile will be displayed on the profile screen.
+You will see the created profile on the screen.

 ![profile created](./images/KME/9-profileCreated.png)